Francis Davis Millet: Personal life

 Millet was close friends with Augustus Saint-Gaudens and Mark Twain, both of whom attended his 1879 wedding to Elizabeth ("Lily") Greely Merrill in Paris, France; Twain was Millet's best man.
 The couple had four children: Kate, Edwin, Laurence, and John.

 Millet was acquainted with the famed American portraitist John Singer Sargent, who often used Millet's daughter Kate as a model.
 He was also close to the esteemed Huxley family.

-Millet lived with Archibald Butt, who called him "my artist friend who lives with me", in a large mansion at 2000 G Street NW.
-They were known for throwing spartan but large parties that were attended by members of Congress, justices of the Supreme Court, and President Taft himself.
-There is some speculation that Butt and Millet were gay lovers.
+Millet lived with Archibald Butt, who called him "my artist friend who lives with me," in a large mansion at 2000 G Street NW.
+They were known for throwing large but spartan parties that were attended by members of Congress, justices of the Supreme Court, and President Taft himself.
+There is some speculation that Butt and Millet were lovers.
 Historian Richard Davenport-Hines wrote in 2012:

 Death

 On April 10, 1912, Millet boarded the RMS Titanic at Cherbourg, France, bound for New York City.
 He was traveling with long-time friend Archibald Butt.
 Millet was last seen helping women and children into lifeboats.
 His body was recovered after the sinking by the cable boat Mackay-Bennett and returned to East Bridgewater, Massachusetts, where he was buried in Central Cemetery.